TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-08-06 - Adds functional Speaker Tower to China Propaganda Center <a name='link__20220806__839_propaganda_center_speaker_tower'></a>
 **Changes**

-- **FEATURE**: Adds a functional Speaker Tower to the China Propaganda Center.
+- **FEATURE**: The China Propaganda Center now has a functional Speaker Tower.
 The model of the structure is unchanged, because it already has the tower.
 It works identical to the regular Speaker Tower.

 **Links**